Austin Bibens-Dirkx: Victoria Seals

 In 2009, Bibens-Dirkx played for the Victoria Seals of the Golden Baseball League.

 Chicago Cubs

 The Chicago Cubs purchased his contract partway into the season.
 He was then assigned to the Class-A Peoria Chiefs.
 Bibens-Dirkx finished the season with a 7–2 record with a 2.04 ERA, 50 strikeouts and one save in 12 games, eight starts.
 He remained with the Cubs organization for the next two seasons while also pitching in the offseasons in the Venezuelan winter league with Águilas del Zulia.

 Washington Nationals

 In January 2012, Bibens-Dirkx signed a minor league deal with the Washington Nationals that included an invitation to spring training.
 He pitched for the Double-A Harrisburg Senators and Triple-A Syracuse Chiefs in 2012.

 Colorado Rockies

-After leaving the Nationals organization, Bibens-Dirkx finished 2012 pitching for the Triple-A Colorado Springs Sky Sox in the Colorado Rockies organization.
-He once again pitched in Venezuela with Zulia in the offseason.
+After leaving the Nationals, Bibens-Dirkx finished 2012 pitching for the Triple-A Colorado Springs Sky Sox in the Colorado Rockies organization.
+He once again pitched with Zulia in Venezuela in the winter.